Our roots are deep in Malawi’s rural communities,

 Wandikweza works primarily with pregnant women, newborns, children under five and adolescents living in rural Malawi,

-This is why Wandikweza’s Proactive Doorstep Care model begins at home.
+This is why Wandikweza’s Proactive Doorstep Care model begins at the household, ensuring families are reached early, supported continuously and connected to care across the health system.

 Current Implementation Districts